Bett-A-Fish/ef-json-query-testing/README.md

 ### Single search

 Single search was mainly used for the original setup of benchmark dotnet and getting a basis started for search patterns.
 All of these were quickly dropped for multi search versions if possible.
-Though these arent used anymore, they are still available.
+Though these aren't used anymore, they are still available.

 ### Multi search